bihealth/digestiflow-server/docs_manual/first_steps_installation.rst

 In the following, we will describe how to either

-a. install via `Docker Compose <https://docs.docker.com/compose/>`_ **for testing Digestiflow**, or
+a. install via `Docker Compose <https://docs.docker.com/compose/>`_ **for testing Digestiflow (recommended)**, or
 b. perform a manual installation on a Linux server

     1. setup a PostgreSQL user for the web app,
     2. install the web app and setup a virtualenv environment for it,
     3. configure the web app, and
-    4. initialize the database and create a super user account.
+    4. initialize the database and create a super user account, or

+c. deploy to the Heroku platform (for free but a credit card is required for registration.

 Afterwards, you should follow through the tutorial and then explore the rest of the documentation to see the full feature set of Digestiflow.